 Rescue Alert, a Utah-based provider of medical alert systems, opened its first headquarters back in 1986.
 Richard Bangerter and his team developed the first communication system capable of using existing telephone lines back in 1981.
-It was five years later that they answered the market’s needs by going public.
+It was five years later that Rescue Alert answered the market’s needs by going public.

 We analyzed several Rescue Alert reviews and tested the systems in person.
-For the sake of this review, we will take an in-depth look at the company as well as the line of products they offer.
-Now, let’s move forward to outlining their systems’ specific features.
+For the sake of this review, we will take an in-depth look at the company as well as the line of products it offers.
+Now, let’s move forward to outlining its systems’ specific features.